payola/Payola/README.md

 To share entities between users, privileges are used.
 This makes it easy to extend the model in the future, or to change the granularity of privilege granting.
 Currently, there are only privileges granting access to a resource - analysis, data source, ontology customization and plugin; however, a privilege type that grants a user the right to edit some entity, for instance, can be easily added.

-As can be seen in the picture above, each entity that needs to be shared, has to have the ShareableEntity trait mixed in which adds a `isPublic` field to the object (denoting whether the entity may be seen by everyone or just those you share it to).
+As can be seen in the picture above, each entity that needs to be shared, has to have the `ShareableEntity` trait mixed in which adds a `isPublic` field to the object (denoting whether the entity may be seen by everyone or just those you share it to).

-Each user has a collection of privileges.
+Each `PrivilegeableEntity` has a collection of privileges.
 A `Privilege` is a simple class containing three fields: the granter (i.e. the user who issued this privilege), the grantee (a `PrivilegeableEntity` that the privilege is issued to) and an object of the privilege (e.g. an analysis).

 For each class that can be currently shared (`Analysis`, `DataSource`, `OntologyCustomization` and `Plugin`), a corresponding `Privilege` subclass exists.
 But this model can be obviously very easily extended to other classes.